Setting Translation Checks

 Configuring translation checks

 Each file format has a set of translation checks by default.
 You can change whether a failed check results in an error or warning or turn off a check altogether.
-You need to have an administrator role in order to perform the following changes.
+You need to have an administrator role to perform the following changes.

 To customize translation checks: